 And if allergies are a concern in your home, Kinetic Sand is made with 100% natural sand is free of gluten, casein, and wheat.
 So it is safe for kids with these allergies to play with (especially for kids who are allergic to the ingredients in Play-Doh.)

 A Kinetic Sand Comparison — What Play Sand is Best?

 If you are wondering how Kinetic Sand compares to the other varieties of play sand on the market, our daughters, Olivia and Sophia, tested and compared Kinetic Sand with four other play sands, Play Kids Sandy Clay, Brookstone Original SAND, National Geographic Play Sand, and a DIY Sand we made ourselves.

-Watch their video below to find out what our girls decide is the best (and least messy) kids play sand and how they ranked each one.
+Watch our video below to find out what our girls decide is the best (and least messy) kids play sand and how they ranked each one.